CCMS-UCSD/GNPS_Workflows/feature-based-molecular-networking/README.md

 #### For MetaboScape 5.0

-The feature quantification table (.CSV file, comma separated) should include columns with the following column header:
+The feature quantification table (.CSV file, comma separated) should include columns with the following header:

-SHARED_NAME
+1. SHARED_NAME
-FEATURE_ID
+2. FEATURE_ID
-RT
+3. RT
-PEPMASS
+4. PEPMASS
-CCS (optional, only tims/PASEF data)
+5. CCS (optional, only tims/PASEF data)
-SIGMA_SCORE
+6. SIGMA_SCORE
-NAME_METABOSCAPE
+7. NAME_METABOSCAPE
-MOLECULAR_FORMULA
+8. MOLECULAR_FORMULA
-ADDUCT
+9. ADDUCT
-KEGG
+10. KEGG
-CAS
+11. CAS
-MaxIntensity
+12. MaxIntensity
-{GroupName}_MeanIntensity (0-n times, dependent on the groups defined in MetaboScape) Sample Intensities
+13. {GroupName}_MeanIntensity (0-n times, dependent on the groups defined in MetaboScape)
+14. Sample Intensities

 All sample headers are not including the file format extension ".d" (DDA) or ".tdf" (PASEF).
 The columns "FEATURE_ID", "RT", "PEPMASS", "MaxIntensity" are mandatory.
-Important: In the metadata table, the filename must NOT have the extension suffixe indicated.
+Important: In the metadata table, the filename MUST NOT HAVE the extension suffixe indicated.

 #### Earlier versions of MetaboScape (<5.0)

-The feature quantification table (.CSV file, comma separated) should include columns with the following column header:
+The feature quantification table (.CSV file, comma separated) should include columns with the following header:

-SHARED_NAME
+1. SHARED_NAME
-FEATURE_ID
+2. FEATURE_ID
-RT
+3. RT
-PEPMASS
+4. PEPMASS
-NAME
+5. NAME
-MOLECULAR_FORMULA
+6. MOLECULAR_FORMULA
-ADDUCT
+7. ADDUCT
-KEGG
+8. KEGG
-CAS
+9. CAS
-{GroupName}_MeanIntensity (0-n times, dependent on the groups defined in MetaboScape) Sample Intensities
+10. {GroupName}_MeanIntensity (0-n times, dependent on the groups defined in MetaboScape)
+11. Sample Intensities

 Sample headers are including the file format extension ".d".
 The columns "FEATURE_ID", "RT", "PEPMASS", "CAS" are mandatory.
-Important: In the metadata table, the filename must be with the extension ".d" suffixe.
+Important: In the metadata table, the filename MUST HAVE the ".d" extensionsuffixe.

 ### Progenesis QI